resheku/my-awesome/README.md

 - [hunzaboy/CodedMailsFree](https://github.com/hunzaboy/CodedMailsFree) - Ready to use 50+ responsive HTML email templates - Codedmails Free
 - [ibnuh/regex-generator](https://github.com/ibnuh/regex-generator) - A web tools to generate regular expressions from set of strings.      https://ibnuhx.com/regex-generator
 - [jasonjmcghee/portable-hnsw](https://github.com/jasonjmcghee/portable-hnsw) - What if an HNSW index was just a file, and you could serve it from a CDN, and search it directly in the browser?
+- [jgujerry/python-frameworks](https://github.com/jgujerry/python-frameworks) - Another curated list of Python frameworks
 - [langserver/langserver.github.io](https://github.com/langserver/langserver.github.io) -
 - [mono-company/mono-icons](https://github.com/mono-company/mono-icons) -
 - [okfn/messytables](https://github.com/okfn/messytables) - Tools for parsing messy tabular data.
 This is now superseded by https://github.com/frictionlessdata/tabulator-py
-- [quackscience/duckdb-extension-httpserver](https://github.com/quackscience/duckdb-extension-httpserver) - DuckDB HTTP API Server and Query Interface in a  Community Extension
 - [ripienaar/free-for-dev](https://github.com/ripienaar/free-for-dev) - A list of SaaS, PaaS and IaaS offerings that have free tiers of interest to devops and infradev
 - [web-platform-tests/wpt](https://github.com/web-platform-tests/wpt) - Test suites for Web platform specs — including WHATWG, W3C, and others
 - [windmill-labs/windmill](https://github.com/windmill-labs/windmill) - Open-source developer platform to power your entire infra and turn scripts into webhooks, workflows and UIs.
 Fastest workflow engine (13x vs Airflow).
 Open-source alternative to Retool and Temporal.